recalledz/project-start/docs/23-raids.md

   rewards and how much combat XP each participating disciple earned.
 Each fighter now displays a small progress bar indicating their level and progress toward the next.
 Level ups are noted next to the fighter's name.
+* If defeated, a raid end overlay displays the resources lost when the orb was drained.